99roomz/lokly/README.md

 sudo docker run -d -t -i -e email='<email>' -e password='<password>' -p 80:80 --name lokly 99roomz/lokly
 ```

 Yay!
 Everything is now up and running.
+Now go to http://localhost for web client.
+<email> and <password> is your Gmail Id and password which is required to send the emails from this application.

 # How to contribute